-If you’re struggling to reach your financial goals because the lifestyle changes you need to make feel a bit uneasy, here’s a lesson in creating positive change, by getting uncomfortable.
+If you’re struggling to reach your financial goals because of the lifestyle changes you need to make feel a bit uneasy.
+Here’s a lesson in creating positive change, by getting comfortable with feeling uncomfortable.

 Expensive Background Noise